fch-yk/k8s_01_django/README.md

 cd kubernetes
 ```

-- Create the `configmap.yaml` file and fill up the environmental variables:
+- Create the `configmap.yaml` file and fill it up like this:

 ```yaml
 apiVersion: v1